Esri/i3s-spec/profiles/features-lines/features-lines.md

-# i3s profile: Features-Points (FP)
+# i3s profile: Features-Lines (FL)

 ## Summary

-*What this profile is for:* Support for points and multipoints with symbolisation and feature-tree-based LoD.
-Does not use external ArrayBufferGeometries.
-It is not recommended for massive multipoint features - these should use the pointclouds profile instead.
+*What this profile is for:* Support for polylines (no multilines) with symbolisation and feature-tree-based LoD.
+Uses embedded geometries or ArrayBuffer views - encoders are encouraged to optimize for size (small lines go to Embedded, larger one to ArrayBufferViews).

 ## Access Pattern

-<p>The access pattern is identical to that of the Features-Meshes profile, only that no Geometry resources have to be loaded.</p>
+<p>The access pattern is identical to that of the Features-Meshes profile.</p>

 ## Schema

-The features-points profile makes use of 6 main resource types and allows a restricted set of properties.
+The features-meshes profile makes use of all 7 main resource types and restricts properties a little.

 ### SceneServiceInfo